Hired and Non-Owned Auto Insurance

 Hired and non-owned auto insurance (HNOA) covers vehicles that your business uses but does not own.
 The cost of the policy depends on several factors, including the number and type of vehicles you use.

-Though Insureon does not have exact figures for hired and non-owned auto insurance, you can use the cost data for commercial auto insurance for reference.
-The average premium for a commercial auto policy is $147 per month.
+Though Insureon does not have exact figures for hired and non-owned auto insurance, you can use commercial auto insurance premiums for reference.
+The average cost of commercial auto insurance is $147 per month, based on the median prices of policies purchased by Insureon customers from leading insurance companies.

 The exact cost of HNOA liability coverage will depend on the vehicles' value, how often they are driven, and the amount of coverage you choose.